Table of Contents

 In late March, you’ll get Key West at its best weather.
 Tourist season is still going strong, especially during spring break weeks, but hotel prices start to drop from the end of February into March.

 And as you head into April and May, those prices decrease even further—while the weather keeps getting warmer and better!
+That’s the best time to grab a car at the Miami airport, and head south through the Florida Keys.

 Key West By Month